 Local Files, iCloud, External Folders

-Textastic offers two default locations in which you can store files: Local Files and iCloud.
-You can also add external folders using the Add External Folder… command (iPhone and iPad) or using drag and drop (iPad-only).
+Textastic offers two default locations where you can store files: Local Files and iCloud.
+You can also add external folders using the Add External Folder… command (iPhone and iPad) or by drag-and-drop (iPad only).

-All these locations can be used to download files to and upload files from in the Remote File Transfer Screen.
+All these locations can be used to download and upload files in the Remote File Transfer Screen.

 File Locations